ssmanji89/jekyll-TeXt-theme.sulemanji.com/_posts/2023-10-15-sooliOnion0.md

 ### The Loss: Saying Goodbye in 02/2000

-The loss of my father was a life-altering event.
+The loss was a life-altering event.
 It triggered a journey filled with challenges and adversities, each one teaching me invaluable lessons about human nature, resilience, and the unpredictability of life.

 ## 2. Cross-Country Changes